juev/awesome-stars/README.md

 ## Rust

+- [craciuncezar/git-smart-checkout](https://github.com/craciuncezar/git-smart-checkout) - 🧠 A command-line utility for switching git branches more easily.
+Switch branches interactively or use a fuzzy search to find that long-forgotten branch name.
 - [martinvonz/jj](https://github.com/martinvonz/jj) - A Git-compatible DVCS that is both simple and powerful
 - [osohq/oso](https://github.com/osohq/oso) - Oso is a batteries-included framework for building authorization in your application.
 - [PaulJuliusMartinez/jless](https://github.com/PaulJuliusMartinez/jless) - jless is a command-line JSON viewer designed for reading, exploring, and searching through JSON data.